To celebrate Dental Health Month in both February and April, we're offering 20% off dental cleanings for our existing patients.

 At Northwest Austin Veterinary Center we always keep our clients informed about their pet's treatment, we'll break down each step of the process to you in detail before the procedure, including preparation and post-operative care requirements.

-We strive to keep your pets comfortable throughout the process, we offer jaw fracture repair surgeries, tooth extractions, and gum disease treatment for dogs and cats.
+We strive to keep your pets comfortable throughout the process, we offer tooth extractions and gum disease treatment for dogs and cats.

 Much like your annual checkup at the dentist, your dog or cat should come in for a dental examination at least once a year.
 Pets who are more prone to dental problems than others may need to see us more often.